USRA-STI/gdt-fermi/docs/missions/fermi/gbm/phaii.rst

      1 contiguous segments>

-The resulting objects are |TimeBins| and |EnergyBins|, respectively, and see :ref:`1D Binned Data` for more details on how to use them.
+The resulting objects are |TimeBins| and |EnergyBins|, respectively, and see :external:ref:`1D Binned Data<core-data_primitives-1d>` for more details on how to use them.

 Of course, once we have produced a lightcurve or spectrum data object, often we want to plot it.
 For that, we use the |Lightcurve| and |Spectrum| plotting